nledez/proxmox/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Create spec
+4. Write your code
+5. Check spec & coverage
-3. Commit your changes (`git commit -am 'Add some feature'`)
+6. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+7. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+8. Create new Pull Request